Meet the President

-The Board of Directors of the Putnam County Chamber of Commerce appointed Ashley Alford, as President of the organization on July 24, 2017.
+The Board of Directors of the Putnam County Chamber of Commerce appointed Ashley Alford Glance, as President of the organization on July 24, 2017.

-Alford is a Putnam native that joined the chamber staff in June of 2010 and has served in many roles; most recently as vice president of the organization.
-She is currently continuing her education at the Institute for Organization Management through the U.S. Chamber of Commerce and as a result of that has brought back many ideas and initiatives that have helped make our chamber one of the most progressive and forward thinking in the state of West Virginia.
-A great example of this would be the chamber’s new shared work space, known as Area 34.
-Area 34 is located within the chamber’s new facility on State Route 34 and is open to all of the business community.
-Alford played a major role in the relocation of the office and launch of this program.
+Alford Glance is a passionate Putnam native that joined the chamber staff in June of 2010 and has served in many roles within the organization.
+She completed her education at the Institute for Organization Management through the U.S. Chamber of Commerce and as a result of that has brought back many ideas and initiatives that have helped make our chamber one of the most progressive and forward-thinking in the state of West Virginia.
+A great example of this would be the chamber’s new shared workspace, known as Area 34.
+Area 34 is located within the chamber’s facility on State Route 34 and is open to all of the business community.
+Alford Glance played a major role in the relocation of the office and the launch of this program.

-Alford is a graduate of West Virginia University with a degree in Public Relations and Business Administration.
-She is past chairman of the statewide young talent organization, Generation West Virginia, and the local organization Generation Putnam.
-She also serves on boards for the Putnam County Parks and Recreation Commission and the Putnam County Convention and Visitors Bureau.
+Alford Glance is a graduate of West Virginia University with a degree in Public Relations and Business Administration.
+She is past chairman of the statewide young talent organization, Generation West Virginia, and the local organization Generation Putnam, now known as Putnam CREW.
+She currently serves on the board of the Putnam County Farmer’s Market and Dress for Success River Cities.
+She has also served on boards for the Putnam County Parks and Recreation Commission and the Putnam County Convention and Visitors Bureau.
 She is a 2013 Graduate of Leadership West Virginia and a 2015 Wonder Woman recipient.
 She has previously served as a member of the board of directors for Habitat for Humanity of Kanawha and Putnam Counties and a participant of the Habitat Putnam County Advisory Board.